MatthewDavidMiller/scripts/README.md

 email_on_vpn_connections.sh - A bash script that checks the openvpn log file for a certain keyword so I know if a vpn connection was established on my server.

+generate_ssh_keys.sh - A bash script that generates keys as well as authorizes the key for ssh use.

 network_reconnect.sh - A bash script that restarts a network interface if it can't ping the gateway.
 Utilizes ifdown and ifup commands.

 network_reconnect_buster.sh - A bash script that restarts a network interface if it can't ping the gateway.
 Utilizes iplink command.